- The Washington Times - Wednesday, November 5, 2025

 “A lot of companies can’t raise their prices openly without hurting their market share, so they have to lower costs by quietly cheapening products or adding hidden fees,” Mr. Dendy said.
 “What we’re seeing now is a delayed response to the higher inflation rates of 2023 and 2024.
 I don’t think it’s a direct response to Trump.”

-“Sneakflation isn’t a new phenomenon, but tariffs have added extra costs for retailers, some of which have been passed on to consumers,” said Marty Bauer, a South Carolina-based ecommerce director at the online commerce platform Omnisend.
-“For sneakflation to fade, input costs – ingredients, labor, shipping, as well as trade policy – need to stop fluctuating as wildly as they are now.”
+“Sneakflation isn’t a new phenomenon, but tariffs have added extra costs for retailers, some of which have been passed on to consumers,” said Marty Bauer, a South Carolina-based e-commerce director at the online commerce platform Omnisend.
+“For sneakflation to fade, input costs — ingredients, labor, shipping, as well as trade policy — need to stop fluctuating as wildly as they are now.”

 Advertisement

-“Inflation, sneakflation or shrinkflation are many terms for the same grim fact that, thanks to Joe Biden’s incompetence, Americans are getting less for their money,” Mr. Desai said Tuesday.
+“Inflation, sneakflation or shrinkflation are many terms for the same grim fact that, thanks to Joe Biden’s incompetence, Americans are getting less for their money,” Mr. Desai said.
 “The Trump administration is committed to our aggressive supply-side economic agenda that has already cooled inflation to an annualized 2.5% rate, raised real wages and lowered the prices of household essentials like eggs.”

 Will Hild, executive director of the right-leaning advocacy group Consumers’ Research, said consumers should also blame “the last 10 years of corporate America’s focus on wokeness” for hidden fees.

-“Businesses wasted money on DEI and net zero instead of the necessary investments to keep costs low and quality high,” Mr. Hild said Tuesday, referring to diversity, equity and inclusion policies.
+“Businesses wasted money on DEI and net zero instead of the necessary investments to keep costs low and quality high,” said Mr. Hild, referring to diversity, equity and inclusion policies.
 “Now it’s consumers who suffer, spending more for less.
-Thankfully, President Trump’s America First policies have lowered inflation, reducing the economic stress on American businesses and consumers.”
+Thankfully, President Trump’s ‘America First’ policies have lowered inflation, reducing the economic stress on American businesses and consumers.”

 Advertisement